 - Rosemary & Olive Oil Snack Crackers

-Cross-Contamination: Glutino’s products carry the GFCO certification, but their website doesn’t have any information regarding how they avoid cross-contamination.
+Cross-Contact: Glutino’s products carry the GFCO certification, but their website doesn’t have any information regarding how they prevent gluten cross-contact.
 In an effort to get more information, we reached out to them and will update this article if they email us back.

 Where To Buy: Use this product locator to find specific Glutino products near you.